Static maps#

 metro = metro.to_crs(crs=grid.crs)

-Now the layers should be in the same coordinate reference system:
+Let’s verify that the layer are in the same coordinate reference system:

 # Check the crs of each layer